What is a Handcar?

 Can children ride?

-For safety concerns children must be 10 years or older to ride our handcar and 4 years or older to ride our rail bicycle.
+For safety concerns children must be 10 years or older to ride.
 For the handcars there are moving parts and the short stature of children present pinch point hazards.
-Our rail bicycles have more protected so we can accommodate children as young as 4 years old.
 Lap seating and baby carriers are NOT permitted.
-Our insurance carrier will not allow for infants carried in slings.

 How hard is it?

-Our rail bicycle and electric assisted had pump cars are easy to propel because they are aided by an electric assist propulsion system that gives you a helping hand to climb the hills found on the rail line.
+Our handcars are easy to propel because they are aided by an electric assist propulsion system that gives you a helping hand.
+If you get tired of pumping the handles there is a green button to activate the electric motor to propel you over the route.
 If you cannot use your arms and legs to propel the hand pump car then for your safety you cannot participate.
-People with physical mobility restrictions can ride the railbike as long as the other person on the car can turn the pedals.

 How long is the trip?

-The tour covers six miles and is approximately 1.5 hours.
+The tour covers 7.25 miles and is approximately 1.5 hours.
 Tours can run shorter or longer depending upon the number and types of railcars out.
-We take a break at the halfway point where on most days, weather permitting there is a spectacular view south towards Monterey and Pacific Grove.
+We take a break at the shaded halfway point where you will have time to enjoy a snack.

 How does a tour operate?